JonSc8/deep_learning_final_project/README.md

 the MuZero methodology.
 With Traveling Salesperson Problem (TSP) as an evaluation domain at a manageable scale, we seek to demonstrate state-of-the-art performance with MuZero.

+5. References
+[1] Schrittwieser, Julian, et al. ”Mastering atari, go, chess and shogi by planning with a learned model.” arXiv preprint arXiv:1911.08265 (2019).